root-project/web/primer/index.md

-Another very useful interactive tool is the `FitPanel`, available for the classes `TGraphErrors` and `TH1F`.
+Another very useful interactive tool is the `FitPanel`, available for the classes {% include ref class="TGraphErrors" %} and {% include ref class="TH1F" %}.
 Predefined fit functions can be selected from a pull-down menu, including "`gaus`", "`expo`" and "`pol0`" - "`pol9`" for Gaussian and exponential functions or polynomials of degree 0 to 9, respectively.
 In addition, user-defined functions using the same syntax as